History of the Catholic Church in France: World War I

-French Catholic priests fought valiantly in the war; 33,000 priests joined the army, of whom 4,600 were killed and over 10,000 were awarded medals for bravery.
-Much of the religious fear and distrust were dissolved by the camaraderie of the trenches, never to reappear in politics.
+French Catholic priests fought valiantly in the war; 33,000 priests joined the army, of whom 4,600 were killed, and over 10,000 were awarded medals for bravery.
+Much of the religious fear and distrust was dissolved by the camaraderie of the trenches, never to reappear in politics.

-After the Great War, the national spirit was built up around France's Catholic history and traditions, as can be seen with the mystification of St Joan of Arc who was canonized on 16 May 1920.
+After the Great War, the national spirit was built up around France's Catholic history and traditions, as can be seen with the mystification of St Joan of Arc, who was canonized on 16 May 1920.
 Over 30,000 people attended the ceremony in Rome, including 140 descendants of Joan of Arc's family.
 Pope Benedict XV presided over the rite.
 St Joan of Arc was to remain a symbol of French Catholic pride.

 Flag of Charles de Gaulle's government in exile during World War II.
 The French Resistance used the cross of Lorraine as a symbolic reference to Joan of Arc.

 World War II

 The debate over the involvement of the Catholic Church in France reflects the debate over the involvement of the worldwide Catholic Church during World War II.
 Some criticize the silence of the Catholic Church in France over the deportation of the Jews.

 The Vichy government had given the Church the draft law on the status of Jews.
-On 31 August 1940, Bishop Gerlier spoke to the Assembly of Cardinals and Archbishops (ACA) in emphasizing the "manifest good will the government."
+On 31 August 1940, Bishop Gerlier spoke to the Assembly of Cardinals and Archbishops (ACA), emphasizing the "manifest goodwill of the government."

 On the one hand, the fact of the existence of an international Jewish community to which are attached the Jews of all nations and that these are not ordinary foreigners welcomed in a country but people to assimilate, may require a State to take precautionary measures on behalf of the common good.
 On the other hand, however, a State cannot chase the Jews irrespective of their activities, deny them the rights they derive from nature in the individual or family.

 Asher Cohen sums up the position of French bishops: "They gave carte blanche to the regulations and the law against foreign Jews, but also, without knowing it, gave a warning against the deportations."

-If the case of Father Alexandre Glasberg, who was concerned already in 1940 for the foreign population interned in camps, is exceptional, Asher Cohen writes that he was at the end of 1940 the only anti-clerical pétainiste in Lyon, but that aid to the Jews became widespread in many parishes after the Act of 2 June 1941 hardening the status of Jews and encouraging them to seek false certificates of baptism.
+If the case of Father Alexandre Glasberg, who was concerned already in 1940 for the foreign population interned in camps, is exceptional, Asher Cohen writes that he was at the end of 1940 the only anti-clerical pétainiste in Lyon, but that aid to the Jews became widespread in many parishes after the Act of 2 June 1941, hardening the status of Jews and encouraging them to seek false certificates of baptism.

-Broadly speaking, the defeat, and then the hardness of life, under the Occupation triggered a revival of religious fervor that was marked by increased participation of the faithful in various forms of religious practices and an influx of future seminarians, as the table established by Canon Boulard shows the changes in the rate of ordinations.
+Broadly speaking, the defeat and subsequent hardship of life under occupation triggered a revival of religious fervour, marked by increased participation of the faithful in various forms of religious practices and an influx of future seminarians, as the table established by Canon Boulard shows the changes in the rate of ordinations.